SantiagoDevRel/Metana/Week9/AdvanceNFT/README.md

 CAN'T BE DONE -Add multicall to the NFT so people can transfer several NFTs in one transaction (make sure people can’t abuse minting!)
 --> ???
 Multicall only works for view functions, can't transfer NFTs from what I understood

--Designated address should be able to withdraw funds using the pull pattern.
+DONE -Designated address should be able to withdraw funds using the pull pattern.
 You should be able to withdraw to an arbitrary number of contributors

 ## Flow of the private mint
 - the user will need to set the commit calling setYourCommit(hash)